CarstenGrohmann/deye-mqtt-ha-plugin/README.md

 * [Deye solar inverter MQTT bridge](https://github.com/kbialek/deye-inverter-mqtt)

 ## Changelog

+### 2025-04-17
+* Plugin does not start if multi-inverter setup is active

 ### 2025-02-27
 * Add support for the first binary_sensor - on/off-grid status (by [@daniel-deptula](https://github.com/daniel-deptula))